rightstech/data-science-for-business/material/script.md

 2. these skills are for everyone.

 ## 1.5 What are some of the main United Nations human rights treaties?
+Image: UN Photo, Marvin Bolotsky.
+Pictured is the Commission Chairman, Mrs. Eleanor Roosevelt (right) with Mrs. Hansa Mehta of India at the U.N.
+Commission on Human Rights, 1949.

 ### 1.5.1 Universal Declaration of Human Rights (UDHR), 10 December 1948.

 First, in the United Nations, we had the declaration.
 After World War II, this kicked things off in the modern international human rights system.
 This was a declaration, not a treaty.
-But that is now considered law, too.
+But that is now considered international law, too.
 Countries decided they never wanted the atrocities that happened during World War II to happen again.
 Over time, since then, we have gained ten international human rights treaties following this declaration.